aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 weight: 10
 url: /net/product-overview/
 ---
-The present article introduces Aspose.BarCode for .NET, its main concepts, and general technical details that are important to start working with the library.
-The overview focuses on the description of its purpose, functionality, key features, requirements to input and output image formats, important classes, and supported platforms.
+The present article introduces ***Aspose.BarCode for .NET*** and its main concepts, as well as general technical details that are important to start working with the library.
+Here, you can find the description of its purpose, functionality, key features, requirements to input and output image formats, important classes, and supported platforms.

 ## **Product Description**